ImperialCollegeLondon/relPermCorrection/README.md

 ## Note:

-The latest version of this code is available at the following [**link**](https://github.com/ImperialCollegeLondon/porescale/tree/master/codes/relPermCorrection).
+The latest version of this code is available at the this [**link**](https://github.com/ImperialCollegeLondon/porescale/tree/master/codes/relPermCorrection).

 ## Citing our Work